gmgoodale/Team19-Zoltar-Stock-Trader/Artifacts/Responsibilities.md

 ## Kyle Sizemore

 ### This Week
+I opened up a noSQL server with amazon so that we can host zoltar's database online and create an executable later on without the hassle of moving a local sql database.

+### Previous Weeks
 I created functionality to allow the DataHandler to pass Numpy data directly to the DNN and setup unit tests for the DataHandler.
 I also updated the requirements section, created a new sequence diagram and created a Demo video.

-### Previous Weeks
 I setup the framework for the DataHandler, researched stocks of interest for the DNN and created a flow chart to describe the flow of Zoltar.

 ## James (Anton) Strickland